 1. The IWG shall report to GRVA and is open to all participants of WP.29.

-2. Two Co-Chairs (Japan and [　　]) and a Secretary ([OICA/CLEPA]) will manage the IWG.
+2. Two Co-Chairs (Japan and Germany) and a Secretary (OICA) will manage the IWG.

 3. The Co-Chairs may invite experts (at their discretion), including non-participants of WP.29, to assist in the development of technical standards.